Joanna K Chan

 Joanna has successfully defended foreign and domestic clients in the financial services, health care, consumer products, and entertainment sectors at trial, in enforcement proceedings, in arbitration hearings, and on appeal.
 She has significant securities and employment litigation experience, including defending major international companies in putative class actions.
 Joanna also represents companies, corporate boards and their committees, and individual clients in regulatory proceedings, U.S. and cross-border corporate investigations, and corporate internal investigations.

 Prior to joining the firm, Joanna was a litigation associate at O’Melveny & Myers LLP.
 She also previously worked at Oracle Corporation, where she focused on intellectual property and commercial contract matters.
-Joanna was recognized by New York’s Super Lawyers for securities litigation and was named as a Rising Star from 2014 to 2019.
+Joanna has been named one of New York’s Super Lawyers for securities litigation since 2020.
+Prior to that, Joanna was recognized by New York’s Super Lawyers as a Rising Star from 2014 to 2019.
+In 2022, Joanna was accepted into the National Asian Pacific American Bar Association’s Prospective Partners Program, a program dedicated to increasing the presence of Asian American and Pacific Islander partners at major law firms.

 Joanna Chan represents the world’s largest financial institutions and companies in all facets of complex commercial proceedings, including high-stakes class actions and criminal and…